Skip to content

 The brain isn't an afterthought in GLP-1 biology.
 GLP-1 receptors in the hippocampus and cortex evolved for a reason, and the neuroprotective signals in animal models are robust.
 The failure of EVOKE doesn't erase that biology — it tells us that late-stage intervention isn't where the drug's brain effects are strongest. — Paraphrased from Imperial College London 2026 editorial, commenting on the EVOKE results

 Within hours of the EVOKE+ failure hitting the news in March 2026, threads on r/Ozempic, r/GLP1, and r/Alzheimers lit up.
-The reactions ranged from disappointment to confusion to cautious reinterpretation.
+The reactions ran from flat disappointment to genuine confusion to a slow, careful re-reading of what the result really meant.

-One highly upvoted comment on r/GLP1 put it plainly: "So it can't fix Alzheimer's but it might prevent it?
+One reaction kept surfacing, in a dozen different wordings: "So it can't fix Alzheimer's but it might prevent it?
 That's still a massive deal.
 My mom has it.
 I'd give anything to not end up the same way."

-That comment captures something the clinical summaries miss.
-For the roughly 6.9 million Americans currently living with Alzheimer's and the tens of millions more who watch a parent or grandparent lose themselves to the disease, the distinction between prevention and treatment isn't abstract.
+That one comment carries everything the clinical summaries leave out.
+For the roughly 6.9 million Americans living with Alzheimer's — and the tens of millions more watching a parent or grandparent slip away from it — the line between prevention and treatment isn't abstract.
 It's personal.
+I read that comment and recognized half my Substack inbox in it.

 If you're already on a GLP-1 for weight management or diabetes, the observational data on dementia prevention is one more reason your medication might be doing more than you expected.
 If you're watching a family member with Alzheimer's, EVOKE's failure means this particular drug won't help them — but it doesn't mean the years you've been taking your own GLP-1 were wasted from a brain-health perspective.